 To understand how the type examples, the API and the overall architecture fit together, we will provide a small example on citation.

 Imagine that there is a citation aggregator service which regularly harvests various repositories for citation information available from the identifier records of the curated objects.
 Such an aggregator service would get harder to implement the more diverse the information entities from the individual sources become.
 If however all repositories agree on a certain set of elemental properties to be provided for each object, the aggregator service is much easier to implement and maintain.
 These elemental properties would optimally be combined into a single type, e.g. the citation information type example given above.
 Doing so does not prevent individual repositories from gathering and providing more properties that are not listed in the type, because each record may carry any number of properties, and the type may just be a subset.
 There may be other, possibly overlapping, types in use by the repository.
 In case these are supported, the multitude of types may be purposefully arranged with profiles; an example is given further below.
+Note that profiles are not related to the notion of collections that aggregate several objects into a compound entity with a separate identifier.